akshitsinha/shxai/PROMPTS.md

 ### Prompts

-1. Scaffold a CLI project called "shellx" using Node.js.
+1. Scaffold a CLI project called "shxai" using Node.js.
 Use the latest stable version of all possible libraries.
 Feel free to search npm and GitHub for the latest stable versions and their API usage.
 This project should have a modern and minimal chatbot-like interface.
 For now, output "nothing" each time as a placeholder response.
 Confirm your plan for the project before proceeding.
    - **Note:** I like to confirm the plan with the AI before implementation to ensure it correctly understands the requirements.

-2. Prepare this project as an npm package.
-ShellX should have an alias `shx` when installed via npm.
+2. Prepare this project as an npm package. shxai should have an alias `shx` when installed via npm.
 Search for the libraries you will be using for this project.
 Use the latest possible versions available, and read their API documentation online for proper usage.

 3. Proceed with the implementation.